decretist/Dissertation/Chapter4/chapter4.md

-generally referred to as Burrows's Delta ($\Delta_B$).[^34] Expositions of Burrows's Delta sometime fail to make a clear enough distinction between the metric $\Delta_B$ and the authorship attribution methodology in which Burrows applied it.
-The metric is not the methodology.
+generally referred to as Burrows's Delta ($\Delta_B$).[^34] Expositions of Burrows's Delta sometime fail to make a clear enough distinction between the metric $\Delta_B$ and the authorship attribution method in which Burrows applied it.
+The metric is not the method.

 Attempts to attribute authorship are typically undertaken in scenarios where there is a large (enough) number of texts securely attributable